My route through the ITCZ.

 On the morning of departure, my anxiety level was elevated.
 I knew that the aircraft was prepared for the flight and I just needed to trust my experience and training.

 I diverted left of the gps track to avoid the worst of the weather.

-I threaded my way through the towering CB's, like a giant three dimensional slalom course.
+7 hours of terror.
 The pucker factor was high on this leg of the trip.